 we are working on learning as much american sign language, as we can, as quickly as possible, to communicate with shilo more. so i often youtube songs from church to try to be able to sign to her there. i sit in the back row so we don't draw attention, and shilo watches, mesmerized as i make a clumsy attempt at signing to her. anytime we sign, it almost always brings a smile to her face.

-so today, even though i sat in the back, more people came in after me, and rows of chair were added behind me. i very self-consciously signed to her anyway. and i received an e-mail later that contained this, ' I was really touched this morning watching you signing and loving on Shilo. '
+so today, even though i sat in the back, more people came in after me, and rows of chair were added behind me. i very self-consciously signed to her anyway. and i received an e-mail later that contained this, '

 the honest truth is i feel like i have failed shilo. i feel like she would be much further along, she would be g-tube free (and eating baby foods well), and that she would have already had hearing aids, if i had just done a better job protecting her from getting sick. but every time i begin to live in the guilt, someone comes along and says something simple, plain, and beautiful. and with it, i know, that God chose me to be shilo's mama. it doesn't take away all the guilt, but it does remind me that i am doing some things well. and that is a much easier place to rest. and i pray, with time, i will wade through all of the pain, and guilt, and come out on the other side with some new amazing perspective.